RasaHQ/rasa/docs/docs/reference/rasa/shared/core/domain.md

  | index_for_action(action_name: Text) -> Optional[int]
 ```

-Look up which action index corresponds to this action name.
+Looks up which action index corresponds to this action name.

 #### slot\_states